-Class action attorneys have played a formative role in making products safer for consumers.
+Defective product attorneys have played a formative role in making products safer for consumers.
 Defects in vehicles, household goods and building materials can have dramatic consequences.
-Migliaccio & Rathod LLP is committed to making the marketplace safer for consumers by bringing class actions on their behalf when they have purchased defective products and corporate manufacturers refuse to make things right.
+Migliaccio & Rathod LLP’s product liability lawyers in DC practice nationwide and are committed to making the marketplace safer for consumers by bringing class actions on their behalf when they have purchased defective products and corporate manufacturers refuse to make things right.

 Honda CR-V, Civic, and Accord Oil Dilution: